-Chicago, IL – May 10, 2013 – Zacks.com announces the list of stocks featured in the Analyst Blog.
+Chicago, IL –October 12, 2018 – Zacks.com announces the list of stocks featured in the Analyst Blog.
 Every day the Zacks Equity Research analysts discuss the latest news and events impacting stocks and the financial markets.
-Stocks recently featured in the blog include Honda Motor Co.
-(HMC), Toyota Motor (TM), Nissan Motor Co.
-(NSANY), Peugeot S.A.
-(PEUGY) and NCR Corporation (NCR).
+Stocks recently featured in the blog include: Honda Motor Co., Ltd. HMC, General Motors Company GM, Toyota Motor Corp.
+TM, Ford Motor Co.
+F and Chrysler Automobiles N.V.
+FCAU.

 Here are highlights from Thursday’s Analyst Blog:

 Auto Stock Roundup: GM, Honda, Toyota & More

 Global automakers’ bid to invest hugely into the development of autonomous and electric vehicles continues unabated.
 Honda Motor Co., Ltd., which has so far been lagging behind with respect to self-driving vehicle front, has come up in a big way.

 This Japanese auto giant has partnered with General Motors Company to pursue the common objective of transforming mobility by developing autonomous vehicle technology.
 Honda intends to invest $2.75 billion in this venture.

 Toyota Motor Corp. is starting a joint venture (JV) with SoftBank Corp. to develop autonomous vehicle services, per Reuters.
 The JV will begin its operation with an initial investment of ¥2 billion ($17.5 million).
 This JV plans to develop a platform to operate autonomous cars, which can be used for services — including mobile shops, hospitals and others.

 This week Ford Motor Co. announced that it will downsize its workforce in a bid to reorganize.
 The move is in sync with this auto giant’s strategy to lower costs for enhancing efficiency and increasing its stock price.